joacocibeira/CellTagWeb/README.md

 mkdir -p data/images
 mkdir -p data/auth
 ```
-This folder will contain the images and output
+This folder will contain the images and output, move the images you want to classify inside the images folder.

 ### 4. Create users